 For many locals, Tromsø International Film Festival (TIFF) is a magical highlight during the winter darkness.
-Festival Director Martha Otte is now looking forward to inviting film enthusiasts to a festival for the 30th time.
+We had a chat with former Festival Director Martha Otte before the kick-off of festival number 30.

 Text: Lone Helle.
 Photo: Mats Gangvik